 Bronchitis / cough

-Thyme has traditionally been used for the treatment of respiratory conditions including cough and bronchitis.
-The German Commission E (expert panel), has approved thyme for use in bronchitis.
-However, due to a lack of available data evaluating thyme alone (and not in any combination products), additional study is needed to make a firm recommendation.
+Thyme has traditionally been used for the treatment of respiratory conditions, including cough and bronchitis.
+The German Commission E (expert panel) has approved thyme for use in bronchitis.
+However, due to a lack of available data evaluating thyme alone (and not in any combination products), additional study is needed to make a conclusion.

-One of thyme's main constituents, thymol, has antibacterial effects.
+One of thyme's main constituents, thymol, has been shown to have antibacterial effects.
 Thymol is included as one of several ingredients in antiseptic mouthwashes such as Listerine®.
 Clinical studies have reported efficacy of Listerine® in decreasing plaque formation and gingivitis, although human evidence for thymol alone is limited.
+Further research is needed.

 Inflammatory skin disorders

-Historically, thyme has been used topically for a number of dermatologic (skin) conditions.
-Results are mixed.
-Additional study is needed in this area.
+Historically, thyme has been used topically for a number of skin conditions.
+Results of available studies are inconclusive.
+Additional research is needed in this area.